 Respondent: The person(s) named as the perpetrator in a complaint who is alleged to have committed an act in violation of this policy.

 Process Coordinator (PC): The person(s) designated by the University to meet with the complainant in order to review the complainant’s complaint and to clarify the complainant’s options within the University under this policy and outside the University within the state or local criminal authorities.
-The Process Coordinator has the responsibility to contact the Dean of Students, if the complainant is a student, or the Associate Vice President for Human Resources or the Affirmative Action Officer if the complainant is an employee.
+The Process Coordinator has the responsibility to contact the Dean of Students, if the complainant is a student, or the General Counsel and Chief Human Resources Officer or the Affirmative Action Officer if the complainant is an employee.

-UST Investigative Officer (IO): The person requested by the Dean of Students, Associate Vice President for Human Resources or the Affirmative Action Officer to begin a formal investigation into the facts of the incident outlined in the complaint.
+UST Investigative Officer (IO): The person requested by the Dean of Students, General Counsel and Chief Human Resources Officer or the Affirmative Action Officer to begin a formal investigation into the facts of the incident outlined in the complaint.
 The IO will interview the complainant, the respondent and other key persons in the incident.
 He or she also reviews all existing documentation concerning a complaint.
 Upon completion of the investigation, the IO makes a written report with findings and submits this to the University official that initially requested the formal investigation.
-After reviewing the report, the University official forwards it to the appropriate (Executive) Vice President.
+After reviewing the report, the University official forwards it to the Executive Vice President.

 The University urges victims of sexual violence to do the following:

 1.To contact the police/Public Safety as soon as possible (see Section IV).

 2.To seek support from appropriate medical resources (see Section X).

 3.To utilize confidential on-campus and/or off-campus counseling resources (See Section IX).

 4.To pursue the Internal Resolution Processes (see Section V).